Australian Currency Guide 2026

 Note: Digital currency and credit/debit cards do not need to be declared.

-Not Mandatory: Unlike the US, tipping is not expected in Australia because workers receive fair minimum wages.
+Not Mandatory: Unlike the United States, tipping is not expected in Australia because workers receive fair minimum wages.

 When to Tip:

-Payment: Most POS systems don't have tip prompts.
+Payment: Most POS systems don't include tip prompts.
 Cash tips are most common when tipping.

 Choose the best option for your needs